ishswar/katacoda-scenarios/cka-cluster-with-kind/step2.md

 `kubectl taint node kind-worker no=testpod:NoSchedule`{{execute}}

-Now we apply below to YAMLs that will create deployment and service
+Now we apply below two YAMLs that will create deployment and service

 `kubectl apply -f deploy.yaml -f service.yaml`{{execute}}

 ### (Optional) View YAML for Deployment and Service

-Deployment :
+#### Deployment :

 If you see closely this deployment uses **sidecar** container to populate NGINX's default *index.html* with text that has Pod's Name and Node's name